jasmindc/DeCecco-ObjectDetection-Project/README.md

 ## Installing

-Code can be downloaded and it is ready to be run.
+Code can be downloaded and it is ready to be run in different environments paying attention to used paths.

 ### Initial Configuration